KhagendraN/ArchShell/README.md

 # ArchShell

 **ArchShell** is a lightweight, custom shell built in C, designed to work on Arch Linux or any Linux-based system.
-It supports basic shell functionality, built-in commands, piping, and file redirection.
+It supports basic shell functionality, built-in commands, piping, file redirection, and now **Python scripting** for dynamic extensions.

 ---